 Fare Went Down in Price?

 - Paid for the flight (non-refundable fare)… You will receive a voucher for the difference in fare price to be used one year from the date the flight was originally purchased (NOT the date the change process took place).
 This voucher is non-transferable.
 The voucher will be tied to the confirmation number of the original flight.
 There is NO fee for this.
+However, if you booked a Wanna Get Away Plus fare, the voucher is fully transferrable.

 - Paid for the flight (refundable fare)… You will receive the difference in fare price back to the credit card you used to pay for the flight.